 It appears that there are regions of the world in which few inaccuracy complaints are submitted.
 In the chart below the global south, Africa and Latin America are underrepresented in the number of submissions.

-To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): Review the ARS domain names sampled for region and whether or not low submission rates are due to the lack of knowledge of WHOIS Inaccuracy tool.
+To address this issue, the subgroup proposes the following recommendation (further detailed in the next section): The ICANN Board should direct ICANN Organization to review the WHOIS records of gTLD domain names sampled by ARS for each region to determine whether lack of knowledge of WHOIS inaccuracy reporting tools or other critical factors are responsible for low WHOIS inaccuracy report submission rates in some regions.

 Single WHOIS Inaccuracy Report Tool